15 Different Types of German Bread

 Most people are familiar with the classic hard pretzel, but did you know there are several different types of German bread?

-In addition to the pretzel, there’s also the brotchen, a small, round roll that’s often served with breakfast.
-Try a pretzel, a type of cake popular in southern Germany, for something a little sweeter.
+In addition to the pretzel, there’s also the brotchen, a small, round roll often served with breakfast.

 And don’t forget the delicious pumpernickel bread made with coarsely ground rye flour.
-No matter what type of German bread you choose, you will enjoy its fresh flavor and hearty texture.
+You will enjoy its fresh flavor and hearty texture regardless of the type of German bread you choose.

 5. Brötchen